-On April 25, 2016, the FDA Advisory Committee (Adcom) met with the Duchenne Muscular Dystrophy (DMD) community to discuss eteplirsen, a drug in clinical trials which addresses a very specific segment (exon 51) of the DMD population, regarding accelerated approval by the FDA.
-Originally scheduled in January, a huge snowstorm hit DC so the day long event was cancelled at the last minute and many attendees had to travel back to DC in April.
-This Center for Duchenne Muscular Dystrophy at UCLA video does an excellent job summarizing the issue and is worth watching.
-The FDA will make its final ruling on accelerated approval on May 26th; I am writing to support universal availability of eteplirsen.
+On April 25, 2016, the FDA Advisory Committee met with the Duchenne Muscular Dystrophy (DMD) community to discuss eteplirsen, a drug in clinical trials which addresses a very specific segment (exon 51) of the DMD population, regarding accelerated approval.
+The FDA (was) scheduled to make its final ruling on accelerated approval on May 26th; I am writing to support universal availability of eteplirsen.

-- Muscular Dystrophy, as a category, is composed of many different neuromuscular diseases (linked here), which is part of the difficulty in finding effective treatments due to the huge variability within strains.
+- Muscular Dystrophy, as a category, is composed of many different neuromuscular diseases, which is part of the difficulty in finding effective treatments due to the huge variability within strains.

 - Even within Duchenne, it depends on which deletion the child has that determines the rate and severity of the disease.